RubenPera/Device-Drivers/paper/md/sub-questions/How will a finite-state machine be build.md

 #### How will a finite-state machine save its alphabet

-The alphabet is used to determine if a finite-state machine is ever able to execute an action and holds all the actions the finite-state machine is ever capable of executing.
+The alphabet is used to determine if a finite-state machine can ever execute an action and should contain all of the actions that a finite-state machine could ever execute.
 The alphabet will be derived from the transition-table.

 The alphabet has the following requirements: